|

 played the bottom strings of electric guitars.
 In the early 1950s,

-Leo Fender designed a solid-body bass guitar which was supported by a
+Leo Fender designed a solid-body bass guitar that was supported by a

 shoulder strap.
 Gibson followed with a solid mahogany "violin bass,"